Prabhat-MSFT/PredictOperatingMargin/README.md

     remoteLogin("http://[RSERVER IP]:12800", session = TRUE, diff = TRUE, commandline =  TRUE, prompt = "REMOTE_TECHREADY>>>", username =     "", password = "")

-3) Update SWAGGER_FILE_PATH token in Model/PredictOperatingMargin.R to store SWAGGER DOC in a local file system
+3) Update SWAGGER_FILE_PATH token in Model/PredictOperatingMargin.R to store SWAGGER DOC in a local file system.
+SWAGGER document relevant to the solution is checked-in at the top level of the file as HotelOperationgMargin.json

 4) Run Model/PredictOperatingMargin.R in R Studio.
 This will publish the required service to the R Sever in step 1.